You want to start blogging about K12?

 Whether you take you own photographs or use public domain images from Pixabay when you want a web-based and free way to add captions, headings, text PicMonkey is the answer.
 If you are a Pinterest user you can search for “PicMonkey” and take your choice of blog entries – otherwise check out this Using PicMonkey: A Beginner’s Guide post.
 While you can pay for upgrades, the site and most features are free and will allow you to enhance your photographs, and text and/or watermarks to images.
 You can download as PNG or JPG and share directly to social media.

 When you start to plan out content you want to practice a variety of post lengths and see which is best for your style and your content.
-The experts may tell you that longer is better or that shorter is better.
+The experts may tell you that longer is better or that shorter is better, and there are ones which tell you to do both.
 However, your topic and audience might vary the necessity of the word count of your post.
 You will become and expert through trial and error faster than by reading all the reports on the ideal blog post length.
 Once you settle in on your own average length it is time to mix it up and see if you see if you experience different levels of engagement with your content with differing length of content (this post?
 1249 words).

 Sometimes the content is limitless and you might consider a series.
 Most of my traffic this far has come from the series I tagged with #eteacherTOOL and #BlendKit2014.
 Just as with this series on K12 Blogging I branded all posts with a visual cue to let the reader know to expect similar content as prior posts in that series.
 If you do not have a natural break in your content to make more than one post or you have a long series of photographs which must stay together, but make the post a scroll-fest.
 WordPress has a “Read More” tag for such posts (see an example of when I used this) This allows your reader to scroll down to other posts if they are interested and can keep your posts appearing similar lengths.